 Add fat to lubricate the crumb

-By introducing a fat, such as butter, oil, lard or vegetable fat we will get softer results.
+By introducing fat, such as butter, oil, lard or vegetable fat we will get softer results.

 Fat lubricates and tenderises the gluten to keep it moist and make it chewy.
 They reduce the browning temperature, which shortens the time it takes for the crust to form.
 Fats also protect the outer perimeter of the bread during oven spring without the need for additional steam.

-Swap 5% of the water’s weight for a fat of your choice and see how it changes the texture of your bread.
+Swap 5% of the water’s weight for the fat of your choice and see how it changes the texture of your bread.

 Add sugar to soften the crumb